 Continuing Professional Education

-Each year the Speech-Language Pathology program offers courses, workshops, and special events designed for postgraduates and other practicing professionals in the field and related fields.
+Each year the Communication Sciences and Disorders program offers courses, workshops, and special events designed for postgraduates and other practicing professionals in the field and related fields.
 Also, under the Alumni Audit Program, alumni may audit courses offered through the program at substantially reduced fees.
-The program in Speech-Language Pathology and Audiology is approved by the Continuing Education Board of the American Speech-Language-Hearing Association as a continuing education sponsor.
+The program in Communication Sciences and Disorders and Audiology is approved by the Continuing Education Board of the American Speech-Language-Hearing Association as a continuing education sponsor.

 Academic, Practical, and Research Training Opportunities